Aurelius Aegis

 Data Residency

-Where data lives is a matter of sovereignty, not convenience.
+Where data lives is a question of sovereignty rather than convenience.
 Aurelius Aegis is designed to pin principal data to a chosen legal jurisdiction and keep it there.

 Residency as a sovereign choice

-For global principals, the jurisdiction in which data resides determines which laws, courts, and authorities may reach it.
-Aurelius Aegis is designed to treat residency as an explicit, principal-led decision rather than an operational default dictated by the platform.
+For an internationally exposed principal, the jurisdiction in which data resides determines which laws, courts, and authorities may reach it.
+The architecture is designed to treat residency as an explicit decision the principal makes rather than an operational default the platform imposes.

 How residency is designed to work